stevemussmann/admixturePipeline/README.md

 ## Installation & Setup for submitClumpak.py:

-This module has three requirements:
+This module has three requirements for usage with the CLUMPAK webserver:
 1. selenium (python library)
 2. Firefox web browser
 3. Firefox gecko driver (firefox-geckodriver)